 - Information describing the nature of activities undertaken by your overseas representative (current appointment letter or agreement, up to five monthly or weekly activity reports or e-mails confirming the representative’s activities).

 If you are promoting goods that are not made in Australia, you must also submit:

-- A statement containing the information requested at pages 9-10 of A Guide to Applying
+- A statement containing the information requested in A Guide to Applying

 If you have already received two grants and have selected the Option B EMDG performance measure, you must also submit:

-- The information and documentation requested on pages 14 to 15 of A Guide to Applying
+- The information and documentation requested in A Guide to Applying

 You may be requested to provide evidence of the expenditure you have claimed (e.g. invoices, shipping documents, bank statements and/or correspondence).

 - Submit your completed application and schedules (and requested documents if applicable)

 - You must complete and submit your on-line application, including the required documents referred to above between 1 July 2015 and close of business 30 November 2015, or use an approved EMDG Consultant who can lodge a claim on your behalf until mid-night (Australian Eastern Daylight Time (AEDT) i.e. Canberra time) 28 February 2016.

 AUSkey is a secure electronic key used by businesses to access government online services.
 This electronic key provides an online identification of you and your business.
 If your business has an Australian Business Number (ABN) you are eligible for an AUSkey.